pmikstacki/bscript/docs/index.md

 1 + 2 * 3;
 ```

 > Note: it is not guaranteed that the output will be the same as the original script, but it will be semantically equivalent.
 For example whitespace, variable names and block closure may differ.

 #### Configuration

-`ToXS( config )` supports configuration options to control the output format and the ability to include IXsWriters to help with custom expression types.
+`ToXS( config )` supports configuration options to control the output format and the ability to include IXsWriters to help
+with custom expression types.
 See Hyperbee.XS.Extensions for examples.

 ---

 ### **Conclusion**

-XS addresses a critical gap in the .NET ecosystem by simplifying the creation and management of expression trees while
+XS addresses a gap in the .NET ecosystem by simplifying the creation and management of expression trees while
 enabling capabilities beyond what C# offers.
 With its lightweight design, advanced extensibility, and performance
 optimizations, XS empowers developers to build robust, dynamic systems with minimal overhead and maximum flexibility.

-By targeting use cases like DSLs, rule engines, and IoC frameworks, XS establishes itself as a unique and powerful tool
-for modern .NET development.
-Its combination of performance, extensibility, and developer-friendly features ensures
-long-term relevance and adaptability.

 ---